mcuringa/mcuringa.github.com/_portfolio/wp.md

 ---
 <div class="row">
   <div class="col-md-5" markdown="1">
-My first job as a programmer was building one of the first Content Management Systems, and I see [**Wordpress**](https://wordpress.org) as a descendent of some of the work we did at Runtime.
+My first job as a programmer was building one of the first Content Management Systems, and I see [**Wordpress**](https://wordpress.org) as a descendant of some of the work we did at Runtime.
 I have used it for dozens of development projects, setting up vanilla sites, and highly customized ones with new themes, short codes, functions, and plug-ins.
 Most of my professional PHP programming experience is with Wordpress.

 **Role:** various